AWA Super Sunday

-Super Sunday was a major professional wrestling supercard event promoted by the American Wrestling Association (AWA).
-The event featured Verne Gagne coming out of retirement in the main event, as well as Hulk Hogan challenging AWA World Champion Nick Bockwinkel for his title.
+Super Sunday was a professional wrestling Closed-circuit television and supercard event promoted by the American Wrestling Association (AWA).
+In the main event of the show Hulk Hogan challenging AWA World Champion Nick Bockwinkel for his title.

+The event also featured Verne Gagne coming out of retirement.
 Rod Trongard handled commentary duties, while Mean Gene Okerlund was the ring announcer.
 This event was added to the WWE Network in June 2016.

 Background

 The event was held at the St. Paul Civic Center in St. Paul, Minnesota on Sunday, April 24, 1983.